 We are currently unable to fully estimate the impact the Macondo well incident will have on us.
-The multi-district litigation (MDL) trial referred to below was previously scheduled to begin in late February 2012 but has now been adjourned as a result of the recently announced settlement between BP and the Plaintiffs' Steering Committee (PSC) in the MDL as described below.
-In addition, BP has in the last twelve months settled litigation with several defendants in the MDL.
-We cannot predict the outcome of the many lawsuits and investigations relating to the Macondo well incident, including orders and rulings of the court that impact the MDL, whether the MDL will proceed to trial, the results of any such trial, whether the court will approve the settlement agreements between BP and the PSC, the effect that settlement may have on claims against us, or whether we might settle with one or more of the parties to any lawsuit or investigation.
-At the request of the court, in late February we participated in a series of discussions with the Magistrate Judge in the MDL relating to whether the MDL could be settled.
-Although these discussions did not result in a settlement, we have recorded a \$300 million liability as of March 31, 2012, for an estimated loss contingency relating to the MDL.
-This loss contingency, which is included in "Other liabilities" on the condensed consolidated balance sheet and in "Cost of services" on the condensed consolidated statement of operations, takes into account recent developments related to the MDL and represents a loss contingency that is probable and for which a reasonable estimate of a loss or range of loss can be made.
-Although we continue to believe that we have substantial legal arguments and defenses against any liability and that BP's indemnity obligation protects us, we have determined that we can no longer conclude that a probable loss associated with the MDL is zero.
+The beginning of the multi-district litigation (MDL) trial referred to below has been delayed to January 2013 in connection with the pending settlement between BP and the Plaintiffs' Steering Committee (PSC) in the MDL.
+In addition, BP has settled litigation with several defendants in the MDL.
+We cannot predict the outcome of the many lawsuits and investigations relating to the Macondo well incident, including orders and rulings of the court that impact the MDL, whether the MDL will proceed to trial, the results of any such trial, the final settlement arrangement between BP and the PSC, the effect that settlement may have on claims against us, or whether we might settle with one or more of the parties to any lawsuit or investigation.
+At the request of the court, in late February 2012 we participated in a series of discussions with the Magistrate Judge in the MDL relating to whether the MDL could be settled.
+Although these discussions did not result in a settlement, we recorded a \$300 million liability during the first quarter of 2012 for an estimated loss contingency relating to the MDL.
+This loss contingency, which is included in "Other liabilities" on the condensed consolidated balance sheet as of June 30, 2012 and in "Cost of services" on the condensed consolidated statement of operations for the six months ended June 30, 2012, represents a loss contingency that is probable and for which a reasonable estimate of a loss or range of loss can be made.
+Although we continue to believe that we have substantial legal arguments and defenses against any liability and that BP's indemnity obligation protects us, we cannot conclude that a probable loss associated with the MDL is zero.
 There are additional loss contingencies relating to the Macondo well incident that are reasonably possible but for which we cannot make a reasonable estimate.
-Given the numerous potential developments relating to the MDL and other lawsuits and investigations, some of which could occur soon, we may adjust our estimated loss contingency in the future.
-Liabilities arising out of the Macondo well incident could have a material adverse effect on our liquidity, consolidated results of operations, and consolidated financial condition.
+Given the numerous potential developments relating to the MDL and other lawsuits and i